Spencer Carbines Help John Buford’s Unmounted Cavalry Hold The High Ground

 In the end, I’ll leave it up to the reader to decide for him or herself regarding John Buford’s use or non-use of Spencer carbines/rifles on the first day of the Battle of Gettysburg.
 If anyone has information to add, then please contribute!

-I thank Professor Vogt for his participation in, and contribution to, www.learncivilwarhistory.com.
+I thank Professor Vogt for his contribution to www.learncivilwarhistory.com.

 BUFORD’S CAVALRY COULD NOT HAVE HAD SPENCER CARBINES AT GETTYSBURG